learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 });
 {% endcodeblock %}

-**ui/menu_content.js** It only knows how to replace the content of the menu given a markup
+**ui/menu_content.js** It only knows how to replace the content given a markup

-  * Listens to `dataMenuSection`, updates the content with the appropriate markup notify that content changed.
+  * Listens to the `dataMenuSection` event, updates the content with the appropriate markup notify that content changed.

 Note how it doesn't know anything about the `ui/menu_title.js` component or that the content needs to be changed because a menu section was clicked.